 Whiskey reaches its peak consumption in the U.S. between 1800 and 1830 when the average American drank about five gallons a year.

-After that, according to Risen, whiskey consumption fluctuated depending on economic conditions, and on the success of temperance moment which waxed and waned.
+After that, according to Risen, whiskey consumption fluctuated depending on economic conditions, and on the success of the temperance moment which waxed and waned.
 The prohibitionists finally won out in 1919 with the 18th Amendment, only to be repealed in 1933.

 Even so, whiskey production floundered in Maryland until the past ten years, when new state laws started to go into effect to help craft distilleries make a go of it.
 And… we’re back!